Dozodouzo/supybot-git/README.md

   file is no more)
 * To support multiple branches and configuration several commands has been changed.
 Notably there are new commands to create and destroy repositories.
-Several command have been renamed, most to repo\* names like repoadd, repolog, repolist in an attempt to make them easy to remember and less likely to clash with other plugins. rehash has been dropped in favor of `reload git`.
+Commands have been renamed, to repo\* names like repoadd, repolog, repolist in an attempt to make them easy to remember and less likely to clash with other plugins. rehash has been dropped in favor of `reload git`.
-* The logging has been fixed, upstream is broken and does not respect configuration.
-Added stacktraces to some exception handling.
+* The logging has been fixed, upstream is using global instance which seems questionable in a threaded context.Added stacktraces to some exception handling.
 * Backwards compatibility has been dropped: GitPython 0.1 is not supported, some old commands are not defined, compatility stuff in config is dropped.
 * Static checking using pylint and pep8 has been added.
 * Code has been reorganized to a hopefully more consistent shape.
-* The initial cloning of the git repository has been moved to the explicit repoadd command.
 * A timeout is used to complete otherwise hanging fetch operations.
-The thread design has been revised removing busy-wait and improving scheduling
+The thread design has been revised removing busy-wait and improving scheduling.
+New model uses three threads, only the main thread is long-running.
+One thread handles the git clone in @repoadd command
 * In unittests mock is not used anymore, using a test repo with live data instead.
 * This README has been updated, notably with a "Getting Started" section.